com-480-data-visualization/project-2023-kibram/README.md

 ## Milestone 3 (4th June, 5pm)

-The final website is available at the following [link]().
+The final website is available at the following [link](https://ineskahlaoui.github.io/website/).
+The website source code is available in the following [directory](https://github.com/com-480-data-visualization/project-2023-kibram/blob/master/Milestone3/website), with all dependencies and datasets in the same directory.

-The process book can be found [here](https://github.com/com-480-data-visualization/project-2023-kibram/blob/master/Milestone3/ProcessBook.pdf).
+The process book can be found [here](https://github.com/com-480-data-visualization/project-2023-kibram/blob/master/Milestone3/Processbook.pdf).

 The screencast is available [here]().
 You can also access an MP4 version [here](https://github.com/com-480-data-visualization/project-2023-kibram/blob/master/Milestone3/screencast.mp4).